The Insurance and Reinsurance Law Review: USA

 Liability Risk Retention Act

 In 1986, the US Congress enacted the Liability Risk Retention Act of 1986 (LRRA).
-The LRRA allowed for the formation of risk retention groups (RRGs), which are entities through which similar businesses with similar risk exposures create their own insurance company in order to self-insure their liability (but not property) risks.
+The LRRA allowed for the formation of risk retention groups (RRGs), which are entities through which similar businesses with similar risk exposures create their own insurance company to self-insure their liability (but not property) risks.
 RRGs are only required to be licensed as an insurance company in one domiciliary state.
 Once licensed, an RRG is exempted from most insurance regulations for any other state in which the RRG operates.

 Federal Insurance Office

-The Federal Insurance Office (FIO), an organisation within the US Treasury Department, is responsible for monitoring all aspects of the insurance industry in order to identify issues or gaps in the regulation of insurance companies that could lead to a systemic crisis in the insurance industry or the US financial system.
+The Federal Insurance Office (FIO), an organisation within the US Treasury Department, is responsible for monitoring all aspects of the insurance industry to identify issues or gaps in the regulation of insurance companies that could lead to a systemic crisis in the insurance industry or the US financial system.
 While the FIO does not have any express regulatory authority over the insurance industry, it is responsible for coordinating international insurance agreements, monitoring access to affordable insurance for traditionally underserved communities and reporting to the US Congress about vital issues in the insurance industry.

 Financial Stability Oversight Council

 The Financial Stability Oversight Council (FSOC) identifies and responds to risks to the financial stability of the US.
 The FSOC has the authority to subject a 'non-bank financial company', including an insurance company, to supervision by the Federal Reserve if it determines that the company is a 'systemically important financial institution' (SIFI) through a multistage determination process.
 Once a company is identified as an SIFI, it is subject to enhanced prudential standards, including specific reporting requirements, risk-based capital requirements, liquidity requirements, risk management requirements, leverage limits and credit exposure limits.
-The FSOC previously designated three insurers as SIFIs, but none of them remain subject to Federal Reserve supervision.
+The FSOC previously designated three insurers as SIFIs, but none of them remain subject to Federal Reserve supervision.31

 Nonadmitted and Reinsurance Reform Act – surplus lines and reinsurance